wlonk/arcadia/arcadia.md

 of a further tie, men win.
 In the case of a further further tie, the highest single card wins.

+(For the purposes of calculating totals, aces are 1, face cards are 10.)

 The loser may, instead of conceding, choose to escalate.
 They make a desperate declaration, a passionate plea, or an earnest entreaty.
 They spend a passion point.
 They may then flip one card from the top of the deck and add it to their